Back to Knowledgebase

 Nursing

 Mastitis is inflammation of the breast tissue, sometimes with infection.
-It can come on quickly — many parents describe feeling well in the morning and feverish by mid-afternoon — and the combination of breast pain and flu-like symptoms can be unsettling.
-The reassuring part is that mastitis caught early often improves within a day or two with frequent feeding, rest, and gentle care.
+It can come on quickly — many parents describe feeling well in the morning and feverish and flu-like by afternoon — and the combination of a hot, painful breast and full-body illness can be deeply unsettling, especially when you also have a baby who needs to feed.

 What Mastitis Looks Like